Azure-Samples/azure-spring-boot-samples/aad/azure-spring-boot-starter-active-directory/aad-web-application-and-resource-server/README.md

 See [Configure web application] for more information about web app.

+### Configure AppRoles for sign in user

+See [Configure AppRoles for sign in user] for more information about appRoles for sign in user.

 ### Configure groups for sign in user

 See [Configure groups for sign in user] for more information about groups for sign in user.